 What does cutworm damage look like?

 Patches of bare soil characterize infestations where the crop has started to disappear.
 These patches gradually enlarge until the area of destroyed crop reaches anywhere from 0.5 to one hectare (one to two acres) to the complete field.
-First signs of damage usually appear on hilltops, south facing slopes or in areas of A soil that is high in sand content. that normally warms faster and shows damage early.
+First signs of damage usually appear on hilltops, south facing slopes or in areas of A soil that is high in sand content.
+More that normally warms faster and shows damage early.
 Depending on the cutworm species and the time of year, individual plant damage ranges from entire plants consumed at the cotyledon to the five-leaf stage, leaf notching or removal, to clipped and drying half cotyledons, leaves or whole plants left at the soil surface.

 Cutworm damage tends to occur rapidly on individual plants.
 Plants or leaves clipped and uneaten by cutworms tend to dry a vibrant green and should not be confused with nutrient deficiency, waterlogging or root and stem damage that slowly causes stressed or dead plants to show a reddish or purplish discolouration.
 Cutworm damage can also be confused with poor stand establishment, particularly on bare hilltops where germination is often assumed to be poorer.

-How to get rid of cutworms
+How to manage cutworms

 Natural enemies and biological control